Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/tracking/clip/properties/introduction.rst

    Objects Panel.

-This panel contains a list of all objects which can be used for tracking, camera or object solving.
+This panel contains a :ref:`list view <ui-list-view>` with all objects which can be used for tracking, camera or object solving.
 By default there is only one object in this list which is used for camera solving.
 It cannot be deleted and other objects cannot be used for camera solving;
 all added objects are used for object tracking and solving only.
 These objects can be referenced from Follow Track and Object Solver constraints.
 Follow Track uses the camera object by default.

-New objects can be added using :kbd:`Plus` and the active object can be deleted with the :kbd:`Minus` button.
-Text field at the bottom of this panel is used to rename the active object.

 If some tracks were added and tracked to the wrong object, they can be copied to another object using :menuselection:`Track --> Copy Tracks` and :menuselection:`Track --> Paste Tracks`.